About the Trust

 PDF Documents are used throughout this site.
 Click here to get Adobe Reader to be able to view these documents.

 Responding to Barn Owl enquiries from all over the world

 Since the Barn Owl Trust started in 1988 we've had calls, letters and emails from almost all European countries plus several in Asia and the Americas.
-Barn Owl workers from Spain, Germany, Hungary and India have all visited the Barn Owl Trust.
+Barn Owl workers from Spain, Germany, Hungary, Bulgaria and India have all visited the Barn Owl Trust.
 Of course most of our enquiries (98%) come from England, Scotland, and Wales and there's a strong bias towards SW England where we are based.

-Please note: whilst much of our Barn Owl conservation advice is applicable abroad, folk need to be aware that different countries often have different small mammal species.
+Please note: whilst much of our Barn Owl conservation advice is applicable abroad, people need to be aware that different countries often have different small mammal species.
 For example, there are no field voles in Ireland and mainland Europe has common voles.
 Therefore, our leaflet No. 1 Barn Owl Habitat Management (which talks about the need for rough tussocky grassland) is only applicable to mainland Britain.

 Local Owl contacts across the UK

 We have compiled two directories of people who work independently of the Barn Owl Trust in other parts of the UK and we use these where a local contact is needed.
 One covers wildlife rehabilitators who take in injured owls, the other is a list of people who run their own Barn Owl conservation projects.
 Most of these erect Barn Owl nest boxes and some are involved in giving habitat advice, monitoring the population and ringing birds.
 Although many are entirely independent, some are in close contact with the Barn Owl Trust and/or other organisations.